- Online Physics Brawl is a three-hour-long team competition happening

 - open – everyone who cannot or does not

-want to be in the first category.
+want to be in the high school categories.

 - Teams solve the same problems no matter what category they are in.